askui/askui/docs/docs/general/04-Continuous Integration/askui-ui-controller-docker-images.md

 custom_edit_url: null
 ---

-# Askui UI Controller Docker Images
+# askui UI Controller Docker Images

-We maintain Docker Images for running tests with Askui inside a Docker Container, e.g., locally or in a CI/CD pipeline.
-The Images contain the Askui UI Controller and a browser.
+We maintain Docker Images for running tests with askui inside a Docker Container, e.g., locally or in a CI/CD pipeline.
+The Images contain the askui UI Controller and a browser.
 Currently, we offer some of the latest versions of Chrome and Firefox.
-The Askui library connects to the Askui UI Controller inside the Docker container to execute the test steps inside it.
+The askui library connects to the askui UI Controller inside the Docker container to execute the test steps inside it.

 You can find our images on [DockerHub](https://hub.docker.com/r/askuigmbh/askui-ui-controller).